picandocodigo/List-Category-Posts/readme.txt

 Tags: list, categories, posts, cms
 Requires at least: 2.8
 Tested up to: 3.0
-Stable tag: 0.11.2
+Stable tag: 0.12

 == Description ==
 List Category Posts is a simple WordPress plugin which allows you to list posts from a category into a post/page using the [catlist] shortcode.
 This shortcode accepts a category name or id, the order in which you want the posts to display, and the number of posts to display.
 You can use [catlist] as many times as needed with different arguments.

 Great to use WordPress as a CMS, and create pages with several categories posts.

-Since version 0.8, the sidebar widget has been migrated to WordPress 2.8 Widget API, so you can use as many widgets as you like.
-The widget has the same functionallity as the plugin, but you can customize its options on the Appearence > Widgets section.
+The plugin includes a widget, which works pretty much the same as the plugin.
+Just add as many widgets as you want, and select all the available options from the Appearence > Widgets page.

 Compatible with WordPress 3.0 and default Twenty Ten theme (http://wordpress.org/support/topic/399754)